George Leslie Montgomery

 George Leslie Montgomery (c.
 1727 – March 1787) was an Irish politician.

 Montgomery sat as Member of Parliament (MP) for Strabane from 1765 to 1768.
 He purchased the seat from John McCausland of Strabane for £2,000 after the death of the incumbent Robert Lowry when a new writ was issued for the borough on 22 October 1765.
-Subsequently, he represented Cavan County in the Irish House of Commons from 1768 until his death in 1787.
+Subsequently, he represented County Cavan in the Irish House of Commons from 1768 until his death in 1787.
 The Cavan poll result on 2 August 1768 was Maxwell 727, Montgomery 648, Pratt 570, Newburgh 402; The poll finally closed on 11 November 1768 and the final poll was Maxwell 927, Montgomery 739, Pratt 668, Newburgh 451.
 When the new Parliament met in 1769, Mervyn Pratt, the defeated candidate, petitioned against the election of Montgomery on grounds of bribery, corruption and undue influence.
 This petition was not finally determined owing to the premature prorogation of Parliament in December 1769, so Montgomery survived and continued to represent the county until his death.
 He had previously stood as a candidate for Cavan in the 1761 general election but was defeated.